DanielLBustillo/Mergesort-in-CUDA/README.md

 # STUDY OF IMPLEMENTATIONS OF MERGESORT ALGORITHM

 Implementation of short version of Mergesort algorithm using CUDA Framework.
-It contains two versions for the algorithm: one of them developed using CUDA and the other using C language.
+It contains two computational ways for the algorithm: one of them developed using CUDA and the other using C language.
 It also includes the time of execeution of each version for creating a map of performance.